Image 1 of 2

 Common Name: Huachuca Agave

 Agave parryi var. huachucensis is a compact, cold-hardy agave native to the mountain regions of southeastern Arizona and northern Mexico.
-It forms dense, symmetrical rosettes of thick, blue-gray leaves, each armed with a dark terminal spine.
-This slow-growing species is highly valued for its durability, tidy form, and excellent cold tolerance, making it a standout choice for rock gardens, containers, and xeriscape landscapes.
+It forms dense, symmetrical rosettes of thick, blue-gray leaves, each tipped with a dark terminal spine.
+This slow-growing species is highly valued for its durability, tidy form, and excellent cold tolerance, making it ideal for rock gardens, containers, and xeriscape landscapes.
 Mature plants typically reach 18–24 inches tall and wide.
 SHIPPED AS A YOUNG BARE ROOT SPECIMEN.

 Care and Cultivation: